Grilled Island Chicken

-After marinating, the chicken is grilled to get some of the juiciest, most flavorful chicken around and is perfect for those warm months that are creeping up when I want to avoid turning on my oven.
+After marinating, the chicken is grilled to get some of the juiciest, most flavorful chicken around.
+It is perfect for those warm months that are creeping up when I want to avoid turning on my oven.

 I have served it with everything from these sweet potato skewers (also grilled) and corn on the cob, to this Zucchini Mozzarella Medley, to this Black Bean and Corn Quinoa Salad, to this stuffed zucchini.
 You can serve just about anything with this chicken.

-- 1/3 cup vegetable oil
+- ⅓ cup vegetable oil

-- 3 tablespoons freshly squeezed lemon juice (from about 1-2 lemons)
+- 3 tablespoons freshly squeezed lemon juice, from about 1-2 lemons

 - 1 ½ tablespoons soy sauce